-Colombia: The Colombia program was initiated in 2001 as a U.S. law enforcement umbrella assistance program under Plan Colombia and was implemented jointly by OPDAT, ICITAP, and the U.S. Marshals Service.
+The Colombia program was initiated in 2001 as a U.S. law enforcement umbrella assistance program under Plan Colombia and was implemented jointly by OPDAT, ICITAP, and the U.S. Marshals Service.
 OPDAT’s signature project was the effective implementation of a new criminal procedure code enacted in 2005 and building the capacity of all parties to work under the new adversarial criminal justice system.
 Other programs included the establishment of victim assistance centers, an extensive witness protection and court security program; and developing and mentoring a specialized national unit for organized crime.
-Currently, the OPDAT program led by two RLAs support and mentor specialized prosecutorial units combatting TCOs and money laundering.
+Currently, the OPDAT program, led by three RLAs, supports and mentors specialized prosecutorial units combatting TCOs and money laundering.
 OPDAT has spearheaded the creation of four specialized working groups, in conjunction with the AGO, to provide case-based mentoring and specialized training to prosecutors who investigate and prosecute key transnational organized crime cases.
-OPDAT has developed bench books and guides which have been implemented by the Colombian judiciary and prosecutors to stream line hearings and processes for a more efficient judicial system.
+OPDAT has developed bench books and guides which have been implemented by the Colombian judiciary and prosecutors to streamline hearings and processes for a more efficient judicial system.
 These guides are being shared and modified by countries within the region.
 In 2021, OPDAT has expanded its efforts with a program focusing on prosecuting financial crimes, money laundering and asset forfeiture and developing a Colombian task force to prosecute these cases, and expansion of our TCO program into selected rural areas.

-El Salvador: OPDAT's El Salvador program consists of three RLAs.
+OPDAT's El Salvador program consists of three RLAs.
 One RLA mentors and supports specialized vetted task forces that target extortion crimes and TCOs against small businesses and crimes involving the public transit system.
 The second RLA is focused on providing technical assistance in relation to money laundering, asset forfeiture and anti-corruption efforts, as well as coordinating anticorruption capacity building efforts and case-based mentorship in the Northern Triangle Region.
 The third RLA focuses on building capacity with the judiciary.

-Guatemala: OPDAT deployed its first RLA in May 2016.
-The RLA aims to provide capacity building in relation to the transition to the adversarial system and case based mentoring on complex investigations and prosecutions, such as cases related to TCOs, i.e. counter-narcotics, organized crime, money laundering, corruption, and extortion.
+OPDAT deployed its first RLA in May 2016.
+The program focuses on providing capacity building on the transition to the adversarial system and case-based mentoring on complex investigations and prosecutions, such as cases related to TCOs, i.e. counter-narcotics, organized crime, money laundering, corruption, and extortion.
 In spring of 2021, the program expanded with the addition of two RLAs.
 This increase has allowed the program to focus on three distinct portfolios: anti-human smuggling and trafficking in persons, corruption and combatting transnational criminal organizations.
 The anti-human smuggling RLA will also coordinate these efforts in the Northern Triangle region.

-Mexico: OPDAT’s Mexico program is significant in both strategic importance and size, with six RLAs currently in-country.
-OPDAT/Mexico provides comprehensive training for Mexican prosecutors and other justice sector officials to facilitate Mexico’s transition to an adversarial system.
-Over the past several years, OPDAT has successfully collaborated with the Government of Mexico on drafting legislation, most notably on the National Criminal Procedure Code, which was passed in February 2014, the 2012 Witness Protection Law, and the 2014 Law on Alternative Justice and an Asset Forfeiture Law.
-The RLAs provide technical assistance and case mentoring to Mexican legal and law enforcement professionals in the following areas: combatting TCOs, money laundering; trafficking in persons; justice sector security (in close collaboration with the U.S. Marshals Service); and judicial capacity building.
-In addition, OPDAT helped Mexico establish an AMBER alert system in 2012 and has, since that time, been working to ensure interoperability of the U.S. and Mexican systems.
+OPDAT’s Mexico program is significant in both strategic importance and size, with six RLA positions in-country.
+OPDAT/Mexico has provided comprehensive training for Mexican prosecutors and other justice sector officials to facilitate Mexico’s transition to an adversarial system.
+Over the past several years, OPDAT has successfully collaborated with the Government of Mexico on drafting legislation, most notably on the National Criminal Procedure Code, which was passed in February 2014, the 2012 Witness Protection Law, the 2014 Law on Alternative Justice and an Asset Forfeiture Law.
+The RLAs provide technical assistance and case mentoring to Mexican legal and law enforcement professionals in the following areas: combatting TCOs, money laundering, trafficking in persons and judicial capacity building.

-Judicial Studies Institute: The Judicial Studies Institute (JSI) was inaugurated in Puerto Rico in April 2012 as a result of the efforts of the Honorable Sonia Sotomayor, Associate Justice of the Supreme Court of the United States, and a unique collaboration between the U.S. Department of Justice and Department of State, members of the U.S. and Puerto Rico judiciaries, and the University of Puerto Rico and Interamerican University law schools.
+The Judicial Studies Institute (JSI) was inaugurated in Puerto Rico in April 2012 as a result of the efforts of the Honorable Sonia Sotomayor, Associate Justice of the Supreme Court of the United States, and a unique collaboration between the U.S. Department of Justice and Department of State, members of the U.S. and Puerto Rico judiciaries, and the University of Puerto Rico and Interamerican University law schools.
 Its mission is to strengthen the capacity of judges from Latin American countries making the transition to an adversarial criminal justice system.
 JSI leverages Puerto Rico’s use of the adversarial system, coupled with a shared language and culture, to offer Latin American judges a full immersion in the adversarial system that includes academic classes, courtroom visits and practical exercises.
-Sessions are held in Puerto Rico on a quarterly basis, and include modules I and II, specialized and court administration courses.
-Since 2012, over 360 judges hailing from Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Panama, Peru and Uruguay have participated in JSI and 1,136 judges have participated in special virtual courses and roundtables.
+Sessions are held in Puerto Rico, and include Modules I and II, specialized and court administration courses.
+Since 2012, over 943 judges hailing from Argentina, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Panama, Peru and Uruguay have participated in JSI and 1,136 judges have participated in special virtual courses and roundtables.